Skip to main content

 Targeted Drug Therapy for Cervical Cancer

-Targeted drug therapy is the use of medicines that target or are directed at proteins on cervical cancer cells that help them grow, spread, or live longer.
+Targeted drug therapy is the use of medicines are directed at proteins on cervical cancer cells that help them grow, spread, or live longer.
 Targeted drugs work to destroy cancer cells or slow down their growth.
-They have different side effects than chemotherapy and some are taken as a pill.
+They have side effects different from chemotherapy and some are taken as a pill.

 Antibody-drug conjugates